cnobles/iGUIDE/README.md

 git clone https://github.com/cnobles/iGUIDE.git
 ```

 Then initiate the install using the install script.
 If you would like the installed environment to be named something other than 'iguide', the new conda environment name can be provided to the 'install.sh' script as provided below.
 ```
-cd iGUIDE
+cd path/to/iGUIDE
 bash bin/install.sh

 # Or

-cd iGUIDE
+cd path/to/iGUIDE
 bash bin/install.sh {env_name}
 ```

 ### Usage

+#### Configuration Files - Configs
+Configuration files, or configs for short, contain both run-related and pipeline-related information.
+This is by design, for reproducibility it is easiest to have what was processed and how it was processed in the same location.
+There should be one config file for each sequencing run to be processed.
+Below is a brief summary of how to 'configure' your config file to your specific run.

+##### Layout

 #### General